kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 "requirement": {"autoStartTokenRequired": true}
 ```

 The option _autoStartTokenRequired_ specifies that no other device will be able to sign the request.
 Only the device that initiated the request _(your smartphone in this case)_ will get the _autoStartToken_ and thereby be able to sign with BankID.
-This means we can make it harder for those who enter other people&#39;s personal identity number and tricks people into signing with their mobile BankID.
+This means we can make it harder for those who enter other people's personal identity number and tricks people into signing with their mobile BankID.
 By specifying _autoStartTokenRequired,_ only the attacker will get the autoStartToken.
 The attacker must then somehow transfer the token to the victim.

 The problem is that we can't use _autoStartTokenRequired_ when ordering on our computer and signing with mobile BankID, because our mobile phone somehow needs to consume the autoStartToken.
 This is where QR codes comes into play.